AdTechGuru/AdPlexity-Coupon/README.md

 The discount applies automatically when you use the special link above.
 For other coupon codes, you may need to enter them during the checkout process.

-**Note: Combining your coupon with an annual subscription adds an extra 17% discount, so don't wait and maximize your savings today!**
+**📝Note: Combining your coupon with an annual subscription adds an extra 17% discount, so don't wait and maximize your savings today!**

 ## AdPlexity Products: Features and Benefits